ccp-cmc/workshop-1/README.md

-CCP CompMedChem - Meeting Minutes (10/03/17)

-- Executive Summary:

-- A collective effort that would improve the ease-of-use and productivity of computational

-- chemistry in compound discovery was discussed.
-In the morning, three core topics were

-- discussed.​ 1) ​Is this a useful ambition and is there will in the room to proceed?​ 2)​ What are the

-- short term (InnovateUK - deadline April 12th) and long term ambitions and what are people able

-- to commit to? ​3)​ What are the actions and the timelines?
-In the afternoon we discussed the

-- proposed technical setup in more detail and how CCP CompMedChem would fit into the

-- framework of CCPs and STFC’s strategic goals.

-- From the meeting it was agreed that ​1)​ CCP CompMedChem would be beneficial for all parties.

-- 2) ​Industrial parties were willing to contribute in-kind to grant applications.
-Academic parties

-- were willing to contribute time and resources in adopting the platform and generating tools for it.

-- 3) ​The InnovateUK work packages should be made more focussed and core concerns around

-- the application would be answered over the next week.
-Longer term - other research councils

-- should be approached for funding for both core development activities and outreach/training.

-- At Diamond (18):​ Frank von Delft - DLS/SGC; Anthony Bradley - Oxford/DLS; Garrett Morris -

-- Oxford; Tim Dudgeon - Informatics Matters; Will Pitt - UCB; Mike Bodkin - Evotec; Ben Allen -

-- e-Therapeutics; Mark Forster - STFC; Nathan Brown - ICR; Martyn Winn - CCP4; Sameer

-- Velankar - PDBe; Jason Cole - CCDC; Andrew Leach - ChEMBL; Oliver Smart - PDBe;

-- Jonathan Hirst - U of Nottingham; Ian Wall - GSK; Paolo Tosco - Cresset; Illian Totrov - CCP5

-- Videoconference (4):​ ​Matthias Rarey - U of Hamburg; Marcus Gastreich - BioSolveIT; Val

-- Gillet - U of Sheffield; Peter Schmidtke - Discngine

-- InnovateUK grant actions

-- Agreed Actions:

-- 1. Engage InnovateUK regarding concerns (see below) (by wednesday)

-- 2. Rework work packages and re-present to partners (this week)

-- 3. Complete InnovateUK filing (next two-three weeks)

-a.
-Business case

-b.
-Scientific scope (narrower and more precise)

-- Work packages:

-- Fragments a core focus - in four different areas with proposed partners

-- 1. Compound design tool - Evotec, e-Therapeutics, ICR, CCDC and Cresset

-- 2. Molecular standardisation / ​preparation ​ - UCB, ChEMBL, STFC (Mark Forster), CCDC

-- 3. Evaluation / comparison of tools - GSK, CCDC and Cresset

-a.
-Focus on blind prospective studies

-- 4. Consolidation of studentships - GSK, UCB, Evotec, e-Therapeutics, CCDC

-- Academic funding - to be discussed - depends on industrial input and work packages

-- Preparedness to commit

-- ● Industrial: ​Willing to commit in kind (timescale permitting)

-- ● Academic: ​Willing to use framework and commit tools / resource to it

-- Concerns:

-- We will aim to have answers to the InnovateUK questions by end of Wednesday.

-- 1. What is fundable?

-a.
-Compounds

-b.
-Studentships

-c.
-Data

-d.
-Software - code or licenses

-Is novelty important?

-- 2. Signed agreement necessary?

-- 3.

-- 4. Does data used need to be available?

-- 5. Timescale of the auditing

-- 6.

-- Key issues for companies to consider?

-Is European money l​everageable​?
+**CCP CompMedChem - Meeting Minutes (10/03/17)**

+**Executive Summary:**

+A collective effort that would improve the ease-of-use and productivity of computational chemistry in compound discovery was discussed.
+In the morning, three core topics were discussed.

+1. Is this a useful ambition and is there will in the room to proceed?

+2. What are the short term (InnovateUK - deadline April 12th) and long term ambitions and what are people able to commit to?

+3. What are the actions and the timelines?
+In the afternoon we discussed the proposed technical setup in more detail and how CCP CompMedChem would fit into the framework of CCPs and STFC’s strategic goals.

+From the meeting it was agreed that

+1. CCP CompMedChem would be beneficial for all parties.

+2. Industrial parties were willing to contribute in-kind to grant applications.
+Academic parties were willing to contribute time and resources in adopting the platform and generating tools for it.

+3. The InnovateUK work packages should be made more focussed and core concerns around the application would be answered over the next week.
+Longer term - other research councils should be approached for funding for both core development activities and outreach/training.

+**At Diamond (18):** Frank von Delft - DLS/SGC; Anthony Bradley - Oxford/DLS; Garrett Morris - Oxford; Tim Dudgeon - Informatics Matters; Will Pitt - UCB; Mike Bodkin - Evotec; Ben Allen - e-Therapeutics; Mark Forster - STFC; Nathan Brown - ICR; Martyn Winn - CCP4; Sameer Velankar - PDBe; Jason Cole - CCDC; Andrew Leach - ChEMBL; Oliver Smart - PDBe; Jonathan Hirst - U of Nottingham; Ian Wall - GSK; Paolo Tosco - Cresset; Illian Totrov - CCP5

+**Videoconference (4):**** **Matthias Rarey - U of Hamburg; Marcus Gastreich - BioSolveIT; Val Gillet - U of Sheffield; Peter Schmidtke - Discngine

+**InnovateUK grant actions**

+**Agreed Actions:**

+1. Engage InnovateUK regarding concerns (see below) (by wednesday)

+2. Rework work packages and re-present to partners (this week)

+3. Complete InnovateUK filing (next two-three weeks)

+    1. Business case

+    2. Scientific scope (narrower and more precise)

+**Work packages:**

+*Fragments a core focus - in four different areas with proposed partners*

+1. Compound design tool - Evotec, e-Therapeutics, ICR, CCDC and Cresset

+2. Molecular standardisation / preparation  - UCB, ChEMBL, STFC (Mark Forster), CCDC

+3. Evaluation / comparison of tools - GSK, CCDC and Cresset

+    1. Focus on blind prospective studies

+4. Consolidation of studentships - GSK, UCB, Evotec, e-Therapeutics, CCDC

+Academic funding - to be discussed - depends on industrial input and work packages

+**Preparedness to commit**

+* **Industrial: **Willing to commit in kind (timescale permitting)

+* **Academic: **Willing to use framework and commit tools / resource to it

+**Concerns:**

+*We will aim to have answers to the InnovateUK questions by end of Wednesday. *

+1. What is fundable?

+    1. Compounds

+    2. Studentships

+    3. Data

+    4. Software - code or licenses

+2. Signed agreement necessary?

+3. Is novelty important?

+4. Does data used need to be available?

+5. Timescale of the auditing

+6. Is European money leverageable?
 What is UK company?

-- ● How will this grant improve your turnover?

-- ● What in-kind material they can get hands on - and in what timescales?

-- ● Are they able to apply auditing to such things simply?

-- Companies to include:

-- 1. Astex and Vernalis (fragments)

-- 2. Syngenta (not just medicines)

-- Longer term

-- Actions:

-- 1. Approach BBSRC / MRC / WT

-- 2. Funding for meeting of CCP4 style annual meeting, workshops and outreach

-- 3. Europe wide funding possibilities

-- 4. Long-term sustainability proposals for maintaining core code

-- Concerns:

-- 1. Formal proposal for longevity of CCP CompMedChem

-- 2. Specific technologies (e.g. Docker) - build prop

-- 3. Open-source platform needed (not reliant on one person)

-- All willing to commit irrelevant of success of InnovateUK grant

-- Clarifications:

-- ● What is the name?

-○ CCP CompMedChem - may not be appropriate for agrochemicals - we willcontinue investigating other names.

-- ● Is CCP CMC developing our own algorithms?

-○ This wouldn’t be a core goal of CCP CompMedChem.
-Rather we would supportalgorithm developers to move their software into use.

-- ● Why is this different to Knime/Pipeline pilot?

-○ CCP CompMedChem is overall technology agnostic.
-Knime workflows arealready able to be submitted as SQUONK nodes.
-We will focus on any

-technology that enables tools to be used and interoperated.

-- ● Do we envisage Python / Java / Bash etc at core?

-○ No. We aim to be as technology agnostic as possible.
-Containerisation

-technologies allow for any software language / library to be used.

-- ● What’s going to happen to platform code?

-○ We will open-source the workflow tool as part of the InnovateUK funding.
-Thiswould become a community asset.

-- ● What do you get if you put in money?

-○ You get to design the projects - ensure they reach an unmet need for yourcompany.

-○ You get first access to any software developed - as you have full access todevelopment code.

-- ● How do we support more interactive tools (e.g. Ipython or SeeSAR)?

-○ We aim for these to be part of the project further on.

-- ● Can studentships be part of the contributions?

-○ Yes - as part of InnovateUK at least.

-- ● Isn’t Docker a major issue?

-○ We recognise some concerns with Docker - although most of them are historical.We see it is the simplest way of performing the goal we wish to pursue.
-If othercontainerisation technologies are preferable - we are willing to pursue theminstead.

-- ● What is are the KPIs of InnovateUK funding?

-○ Creation of jobs is a must.
-Needs to have a clear impact on the bottom line of UKindustry.

-- Outcomes of roundtable:

-- Will Pitt - UCB:

-Fragment-to-hit infrastructure

-- - Structure preparation

-- -

-- - Concerns: ​Longevity, technology

-- Mike Bodkin - Evotec:

-- - Stretch software budget

-- - Bring in cutting edge tools

-- - Curation and collection of available tools

-- -

-- -

-- -

-- - Concerns: ​Cash contrib not possible

-Interoperability

-Top layer for access

-Translate more targets

-- Ben Allen - e-Therapeutics:

-- - Bring together tools

-- - Experimental work can be part of it

-- - Concerns: ​Timescale might be challenging

-- Tim Dudgeon - Informatics Matters:

-- -

-Focus on FBDD - need focus for application

-- Mark Forster - STFC:

-- - Problem focussed rather than broad area

-- - Define key business problems / competencies

-- Nathan Brown - ICR:

-- -

-Interested in inputting to use cases

--

-hit triage / capturing molecular design ideas

-- - Use within Med-chem groups

-- -

-- - Community use

-Teaching tool for comp-chem workshops

-- Martyn Winn - CCP4:

-- - Previous experience - auditing heavy

-- -

-large delays on getting datasets approved

-- Sameer Velankar - PDBe:

-- - Molecular standardisation, hard to link databases

-- - Visualisation contribution

-- -

-- - Enriching deposition and establishing the standard for quality

-- - Mechanism for producing and maintaining datasets

-Ligand validation - especially fragments

-- Jason Cole - CCDC:

-- - Potential to find commitment

-- - Structure preparation / curation - they have test bed

-- -

-- - Rolling out tools even for CCDC an issue

-Longevity / transferring of PhD projects to use

-- Andrew Leach - ChEMBL:

-Fragments a good business case

-- -

-- - ChEMBL can support / sustain some resources

-- - Good opportunity to evaluate methods - big possible opportunity

-- Oliver Smart - PDBe:

-- - Selling point - make data live in exploitable format

-- - Deposition workflow

-- Jonathan Hirst - U of Nottingham:

-- - Platform valuable

-- - Not losing PhD projects

-- - Off the shelf pipeline

-- - CCP branding - academic input for longer term vision

-- - Would want to contribute

-- Ian Wall - GSK:

-Like the project

-12th April - tight deadline - level of commitment?

-- -

-- -

-- - Ability to assess tools - lots of time currently spent doing this

-- - Maintenance of open-source tools

-- Paolo Tosco - Cresset:

-- - Wider, easier and more productive tools

-- - Difficult to use HPC

-- -

-- - Need to define competitive advantage and spell out very clearly

-Too many tools and number of other workflows - where’s the novelty?

-- Illian Totrov - CCP5:

-- - Create a self-sustaining community

-- Garrett Morris - Oxford:

-- - Method development

-- -

-Teaching
+**Key issues for companies to consider?**

+* How will this grant improve your turnover?

+* What in-kind material they can get hands on - and in what timescales?

+* Are they able to apply auditing to such things simply?

+**Companies to include:**

+1. Astex and Vernalis (fragments)

+2. Syngenta (not just medicines)

+**Longer term**

+**Actions: **

+1. Approach BBSRC / MRC / WT

+2. Funding for meeting of CCP4 style annual meeting, workshops and outreach

+3. Europe wide funding possibilities

+4. Long-term sustainability proposals for maintaining core code

+**Concerns:**

+1. Formal proposal for longevity of CCP CompMedChem

+2. Specific technologies (e.g. Docker) - build prop

+3. Open-source platform needed (not reliant on one person)

+All willing to commit irrelevant of success of InnovateUK grant

+**Clarifications:**

+* What is the name?

+    * CCP CompMedChem - may not be appropriate for agrochemicals - we will continue investigating other names.

+* Is CCP CMC developing our own algorithms?

+    * This wouldn’t be a core goal of CCP CompMedChem.
+Rather we would support algorithm developers to move their software into use.

+* Why is this different to Knime/Pipeline pilot?

+    * CCP CompMedChem is overall technology agnostic.
+Knime workflows are already able to be submitted as SQUONK nodes.
+We will focus on any technology that enables tools to be used and interoperated.

+* Do we envisage Python / Java / Bash etc at core?

+    * No. We aim to be as technology agnostic as possible.
+Containerisation technologies allow for any software language / library to be used.

+* What’s going to happen to platform code?

+    * We will open-source the workflow tool as part of the InnovateUK funding.
+This would become a community asset.

+* What do you get if you put in money?

+    * You get to design the projects - ensure they reach an unmet need for your company.

+    * You get first access to any software developed - as you have full access to development code.

+* How do we support more interactive tools (e.g. Ipython or SeeSAR)?

+    * We aim for these to be part of the project further on.

+* Can studentships be part of the contributions?

+    * Yes - as part of InnovateUK at least.

+* Isn’t Docker a major issue?

+    * We recognise some concerns with Docker - although most of them are historical.
+We see it is the simplest way of performing the goal we wish to pursue.
+If other containerisation technologies are preferable - we are willing to pursue them instead.

+* What is are the KPIs of InnovateUK funding?

+    * Creation of jobs is a must.
+Needs to have a clear impact on the bottom line of UK industry.

+**Outcomes of roundtable:**

+**Will Pitt - UCB:**

+* Structure preparation

+* Fragment-to-hit infrastructure

+* *Concerns: *Longevity, technology

+**Mike Bodkin - Evotec:**

+* Stretch software budget

+* Bring in cutting edge tools

+* Curation and collection of available tools

+* Interoperability

+* Top layer for access

+* Translate more targets

+* *Concerns: *Cash contrib not possible

+**Ben Allen - e-Therapeutics:**

+* Bring together tools

+* Experimental work can be part of it

+* *Concerns: *Timescale might be challenging

+**Tim Dudgeon - Informatics Matters:**

+* Focus on FBDD - need focus for application

+**Mark Forster - STFC:**

+* Problem focussed rather than broad area

+* Define key business problems / competencies

+**Nathan Brown - ICR: **

+* Interested in inputting to use cases

+    * hit triage / capturing molecular design ideas

+* Use within Med-chem groups

+* Teaching tool for comp-chem workshops

+* Community use

+**Martyn Winn - CCP4: **

+* Previous experience - auditing heavy

+* large delays on getting datasets approved

+**Sameer Velankar - PDBe:**

+* Molecular standardisation, hard to link databases

+* Visualisation contribution

+* Ligand validation - especially fragments

+* Enriching deposition and establishing the standard for quality

+* Mechanism for producing and maintaining datasets

+**Jason Cole - CCDC:**

+* Potential to find commitment

+* Structure preparation / curation - they have test bed

+* Longevity / transferring of PhD projects to use

+* Rolling out tools even for CCDC an issue

+**Andrew Leach - ChEMBL:**

+* Fragments a good business case

+* ChEMBL can support / sustain some resources

+* Good opportunity to evaluate methods - big possible opportunity

+**Oliver Smart - PDBe:**

+* Selling point - make data live in exploitable format

+* Deposition workflow

+**Jonathan Hirst - U of Nottingham:**

+* Platform valuable

+* Not losing PhD projects

+* Off the shelf pipeline

+* CCP branding - academic input for longer term vision

+* Would want to contribute

+**Ian Wall - GSK:**

+* Like the project

+* 12th April - tight deadline - level of commitment?

+* Ability to assess tools - lots of time currently spent doing this

+* Maintenance of open-source tools

+**Paolo Tosco - Cresset: **

+* Wider, easier and more productive tools

+* Difficult to use HPC

+* Too many tools and number of other workflows - where’s the novelty?

+* Need to define competitive advantage and spell out very clearly

+**Illian Totrov - CCP5:**

+* Create a self-sustaining community

+**Garrett Morris - Oxford:**

+* Method development

+* Teaching